Azure-Samples/digital-twins-explorer/README.md

   * In the file selector box that appears, navigate to the [client/examples](https://github.com/Azure-Samples/digital-twins-explorer/tree/master/client/examples) folder in the repository
   * Select all files with the `*.json` extension and hit ok

-Adt-explorer will now upload these model files to your Azure Digital Twins instance
+Azure Digital Twins explorer will now upload these model files to your Azure Digital Twins instance

 In the graph view panel (the large space in the middle), select the `import graph` button.